-The Group's investments in foreign treasury bills and commercial paper are classified as financial assets at FVTOCI.
+The Group's investments in certain local and regional and all foreign treasury bills are classified as financial assets at FVTOCI.
 Subsequent to initial recognition, they are measured at fair value.
 Changes in the carrying amount of these financial assets relating to interest income calculated using the effective interest method, impairment losses and foreign exchange gains and losses are recognised in profit or loss.
 Other changes are recognised in other comprehensive income and presented within equity in the fair value reserve.
 When an investment is derecognised, the cumulative gain or loss in other comprehensive income is transferred to profit or loss.